kalabox/kalabox/README.md

 Development Releases
 --------------------

-We also produce development releases for every commit merged into our `v0.13` branch. **These releases are not officially supported** but we have made them available to intrepid users who want to try the bleeding edge or are interested in trying out a recent bug fix before an official release is rolled.
+We produce development releases for every commit merged into our `v0.13` branch. **These releases are not officially supported** but we have made them available to intrepid users who want to try the bleeding edge or are interested in trying out a recent bug fix before an official release is rolled.

   * **Windows** - [http://installer.kalabox.io/kalabox-latest-dev.exe](http://installer.kalabox.io/kalabox-latest-dev.exe)